temporalio/documentation/docs/learn-server-configuration.md

 - `numHistoryShards` - *required* - the number of history shards to create when initializing the cluster.
   - **Warning**: This value is immutable and will be ignored after the first run.
 Please ensure you set this value appropriately high enough to scale with the worst case peak load for this cluster.
 - `defaultStore` - *required* - the name of the data store definition that should be used by the Temporal server.
-- `visiblityStore` - *required* - the name of the data store definition that should be used by the Temporal visibility server.
+- `visibilityStore` - *required* - the name of the data store definition that should be used by the Temporal visibility server.
 - `datastores` - *required* - contains named data store definitions to be referenced.
   - Each definition is defined with a heading declaring a name (ie: `default:` and `visibility:` above), which contains a data store definition.
-  - data store definions must be either `cassandra` or `sql`.
+  - data store definitions must be either `cassandra` or `sql`.

 A `cassandra` data store definition can contain the following values: